shapesmusic/Shapes-Basics-Draft/world/20-all-moods-and-tensions.md

 # All Moods and Tensions

-all tensions and free play, add double light and double heavy
+add triple light and triple heavy moods.

+use "light/heavy" names for all tensions (except "neutral" 4th and 5th. will need to explain this)

+free play in all moods. think of "6th" as a generalization of "light/heavy" 6ths.

 pick some structures out of songs, like changing bass notes, or some melodies.